 - You should see OpenVPN Connect’s home screen at this point.
 Select “File” and then drag-and-drop the recently downloaded OVPN file here.
 Your VPN profile should import now, and you’ll finally need to provide your username and password.
 Keep in mind that this is your OpenVPN username and password, so check out the second bullet point of this segment to reveal that information.

 - We assume that you already have your ExpressVPN credentials.
-In case you don’t, now is a good time to obtain your ExpressVPN subscription.
-Then, feel free to proceed to log-in to your account on the VPN’s official website.
+In case you don’t, now is a good time to obtain your subscription.
+Then, feel free to proceed to log in to your account using the VPN’s official website.

-- Now, launch the Start Menu, type in “VPN” and press Enter.
-You should now see Windows’ Settings app, with the VPN-related options being present on the screen.
+- Now, launch the Start Menu, type in “VPN,” and press Enter.
+You should now see the Windows Settings app, with the VPN-related options being present on the screen.
 Feel free to proceed by clicking on “Add a VPN Connection,” which should open a new blue-colored window.

 - Make sure to select “Windows (built-in)” as your VPN provider, and then input a connection name.
 This is how you’ll see your new VPN connection in Windows, so you’ll want to say which country that particular server represents (for example, name your connection “USA” if you’re setting up a VPN server located in the USA.)

 - Finally, one more note – you can repeat this procedure to add as many different servers as you like.
 ExpressVPN gives you all the information you’ll need for this purpose, which is one of the benefits of choosing this particular VPN service.

-So, that would be all on how to set up a VPN on Windows.
+So, that would be all on installing a VPN on Windows.
 Keep in mind that we’re always willing to help our readers, so feel free to post a comment below.
-If you’re facing any issue, we’ll be glad to assist.
+If you’re facing any issues, we’ll be glad to assist.
 And of course, enjoy using your chosen VPN!